 According to the Company’s website, Jerry’s has been in business for over 25 years.
 Based on their online reviews, Jerry’s is a Juneau favorite for smoked and fresh salmon, halibut and more.
 They also process fish for anglers so you can bring your prize home after your Alaska fishing trip.
 As I just learned, they also ship to the lower 48…and fast too.
 My box of smoked salmon arrived by FedEx 48 hours after it was ordered.

 True to their word, it tastes clean and natural, with no strange flavors.
 Just smoke, salmon and just a trace of sweetness from the brine.
-Some smoked salmon is sweet as candy, and that is fine, but I also like the other route, where you taste more of the natural flavors of the salmon and the choice of wood makes a bigger difference.
-Because alder has a lighter smoke flavor than other popular woods like, mesquite or hickory, it complements the natural salmon flavor in a subtle way.
+Some salmon is smoked sweet as candy, and that is fine, but I also like the other route, where you taste more of the natural flavors of the salmon and the choice of wood makes a bigger difference.
+Because alder has a lighter smoke flavor than other popular hardwoods like mesquite or hickory, it complements the natural salmon flavor in a subtle way.

 When thinking on what to make with this treasure, I thought back to my brief stint at the University of Oregon, in Eugene.
 Back then I couldn’t afford salmon of any sort, but on a couple of occasions I spoiled myself with something called a Nova Scotia scramble at the Glenwood Restaurant, close to campus.
 Scrambled eggs, smoked salmon, cream cheese and green onion – it was wonderful.
 I decided to make my version of this, but in omelette form.